 Sand tarts are thin, crispy butter cookies that are hard to resist.
-Eat one and you may quickly find yourself munching more than you expected.
+Eat one and you may quickly find yourself munching more than expected.
 They're a holiday tradition in many families and this recipe makes a few dozen, so there's plenty to share.

 While sand tarts are as easy as sugar cookies, there is one trick that sets them apart.
-The key to a great sand tart is to roll the cold dough very thin, right around 1/8-thick.
+The key to a great sand tart is to roll the cold dough very thin, right around 1/8-inch thick.
 This also makes them easier to burn, so watch carefully and pull them out of the oven as soon as they're lightly golden brown.

 - 1/2 cup butter (softened)

 - 1 cup sugar

 - 1 egg (beaten)